 Hosted football before: Yes

-Main use: Home to Houston Texans (NFL) and often the US men's national soccer team and Mexico national football team.
+Main use: Home to the Houston Texans (NFL) and often the US men's national soccer team and the Mexico national football team.

 Roof: Yes, retractable.